trash-panda-db v0.8.7

 • Page-based: 4 KB pages.
 Database header occupies page 0.

-• WAL: Writes go to a -wal file first.
-Checkpointed to the main file when ≥ 64 pages accumulate.
+• WAL: writes go to a -wal file first.
+Auto-checkpointed to the main file when ≥ 64 dirty pages accumulate.

 • Crash recovery: WAL is replayed on open.
 A clean checkpoint removes the WAL file.